ivpn/ivpn.net/src/content/pages/privacy-guides/raspberry-pi-2-ivpn-gateway.md

     nameserver 10.20.0.1
     ....................

-You'll need a `nameserver` line for each of the iVPN routes that you'll be using.
+You'll need a `nameserver` line for each of the IVPN routes that you'll be using.

 Now that your iptables ruleset is working, you can rename it so it loads at bootup.